frinyvonnick/gitmoji-changelog/README.md

 By default when you generate your changelog with `gitmoji-changelog`, the following mapping is used to group commits :
 > [mapping.js](packages/gitmoji-changelog-core/src/mapping.js).

-*// TODO: override the default mapping with it's own.*
+*// TODO: How to override the default mapping with it's own.*

 ## Usage